-8.3.3 After the deadline - identification by examiners of an unreadable file
+8.3.3 After the deadline - identification of an unreadable file

-In cases where a corrupt, illegible or otherwise unreadable file is discovered by an examiner during the marking process the Proctors can grant permission for the candidate to provide a replacement.
-The candidate will have to provide their replacement file to the exam administrator within 7 calendar days of being notified of the error.
-Once received the department can apply to the Proctors to be able to mark the replacement file rather than the original.
-This will only be approved if the candidate can demonstrate that the file they wish to submit in place of the unreadable file has not been modified since the original submission time (either the deadline if submitted before the deadline, or the time of late submission if submitted late, with late penalties to be applied unless waived see section 8.2).
+In cases where a corrupt, illegible (including blurred) or otherwise unreadable file is discovered during the marking process the exam administrator should be notified.
+The exam administrator should send the problematic file to the Proctors and request permission for the candidate to provide a replacement file.
+If the Proctors grant permission for a replacement file to be provided, they will notify the exam administrator.
+The exam administrator should notify the candidate and request the replacement file.
+The candidate must supply the replacement file within seven calendar days of the request.
+The exam administrator will send the replacement file to the Proctors who will then decide whether to grant permission for the department to mark the replacement rather than the original file.
+Permission will only be granted if the candidate can demonstrate that the file they wish to submit in place of the unreadable file has not been modified since the original submission time (either the deadline if submitted before the deadline, or the time of late submission if submitted late, with late penalties to be applied unless waived see section 8.2).